koaning/human-learn/paper.md

 # Summary

 This package contains scikit-learn compatible tools that make it easier to construct and benchmark rule-based systems designed by humans.
-There are tools to turn python functions into scikit-learn compatible components and interactive jupyter widgets that allow the user to draw models.
+There are tools to turn Python functions into scikit-learn compatible components and interactive jupyter widgets that allow the user to draw models.
 One can also use it to design rules on top of existing models that, for example, can trigger a classifier fallback when outliers are detected.

 # Statement of need